Mollie M. Pleet, PsyD

-I am a licensed psychologist serving clients virtually throughout California.
+I am a licensed psychologist serving clients virtually throughout California and Oregon.
 Graduate training prepared me to treat adults with PTSD and substance use disorders, and I have been fortunate to work with clients in residential, community outpatient, VA hospital, and alternative medicine clinics.
 Throughout these experiences, I witnessed with awe my clients’ drive to understand themselves and cultivate a sense of wholeness and meaning in their lives.
 I also gained insight into the beautiful complexity of how humans interact with consciousness-altering drugs.
 This insight, along with my long-term personal practices with yoga, meditation, hypnotherapy, and dream analysis, led to my involvement in clinical research exploring non-ordinary states of consciousness.
 My primary focus is on the effects of psychedelics on the health and functioning of adult populations.
 I have provided therapy in clinical psilocybin trials at UC San Francisco and will soon be serving as a therapist in MDMA and psilocybin studies conducted at the Portland VA Hospital.
 I am enthusiastic about this research and enjoy helping to bring new knowledge about ancient medicines into Western medical communities.